"There is no crueller tyranny than that which is perpetrated under the shield of law and

 Our primary objective is to get there before 'post traumatic stress disorder' takes hold, causing such irreparable damage.
 And if we can't get there first then the second part of our role is to salvage what little hope remains and strengthen it with the Natural Justice formerly denied.

-Again, this is not a dramatic portrayal of a severe endemic problem which has endured throughout the history of our nation; a problem that responsible Law firms have been addressing for years through the offering of pro bono legal assistance, and will now continue to address as Licensees of The Australian Justice Tribunal (The AJT).
+Again, this is not a dramatic portrayal of a severe endemic problem which has endured throughout the history of our nation; a problem that responsible Law firms have been addressing for years through the offering of pro bono legal assistance, and will now continue to address with even greater impact as Licensees of The Australian Justice Tribunal (The AJT).

 The National Constitution of The AJT will give you a clear understanding of the structure, powers and purpose of the Organisation and its Councils of Review.